 If you have outstanding debt when you die, your family may become responsible for it when you pass on.
 This could be a mortgage, or student loans, etc. You then may want to get enough coverage to help your beneficiaries pay off these loans without financial hardship.

 The cost of a college education for your children is something you may also want to consider when deciding how much life insurance coverage you need.
 Tuition can be one of the largest expenses your kids will have.
 If your kids are planning attending college or are currently enrolled, research to learn more about average tuition costs.
 What you find during your research may play a role when determining your coverage amount.

 The cost of your funeral may likely be around $10,000.
 Your loved ones will probably pay for a funeral home, burial costs, a casket, a headstone or cremation, and probably more.
 It can be a good idea to include these expenses into your coverage so your family doesn’t have to worry about paying for it while grieving you.

 Your health and age can be factors in determining how much life insurance you can buy and for how long. , Life insurance rates can increase with age and overall health condition.
 All things should be considered when discussing with your financial professional.

 A common recommendation from experts is to calculate ten times the amount of your annual salary.1, 2 It might be a good idea to start with the rule of thumb, but remember that every situation is unique and this may not be the right approach for your needs.

-When considering life insurance, you should assess your finances and educate yourself about the options available.
+The cost of your coverage may differ depending on what you determine to be the right coverage for you.
+You should assess your finances and educate yourself about the options available.
 But you also don’t have to do it alone.
-For help, contact a financial professional1 who fits your needs.
+For help, contact a financial professional3 who fits your needs.

 3The term financial professional is not intended to imply engagement in an advisory business in which compensation is not related to sales.
 Financial professionals that are insurance licensed will be paid a commission on the sale of an insurance product.